tsl-nu/friendbc/README.markdown

 One thing that needs to be changed within the context of this FriendBC exercise is:

-Instead of running `irb` from the Command Line to experiment, use `rails console` instead.
+Instead of running `irb` from the Command Line to start up your sandbox, use `rails console` instead.